Sarrez/CodeMastermindHQ/docs/javascript-mastery/intro-javascript.md

    - **Game development:**
      - Leveraging libraries and frameworks like Phaser or Three.js to develop browser-based or mobile games.
    - **Internet of Things (IoT):**
-     - Controlling and interacting with IoT devices using JavaScript and frameworks like Johnny-Five.
+     - Controlling and interacting with IoT devices using JavaScript and frameworks like Ajayny-Five.

 ### 6. Advantages of JavaScript:
    - Easy to learn and use with a syntax familiar to web developers.